 This isn’t another account type, but it lets you hold the CD for a minor.
 Most of CIT’s CD options offer this option.

-Where CIT really shines right now is with its savings account.
-It beats out Ally Bank, Capital One 360, and other well-known online banks as of this writing.
+Where CIT really shines right now is with its Platinum Savings Account at 5.05% APY.
+It pays one of the highest yields available but you need a $5,000 minimum balance to earn the APY and a minimum deposit of $100 to open an account.
+CIT’s Platinum Savings rate beats out Ally Bank (4.25% APY), Capital One 360 4.30% APY), and other well-known online banks as of this writing.
 You can check out the best high-yield savings account rates here.

 What Are The Fees?